MaxHalford/xgp/docs/training-parameters.md

 The following tables gives an overview of all the parameters that can be used for training XGP.
 The defaults are the same regardless of where you're using XGP from (please [open an issue](https://github.com/MaxHalford/xgp/issues/new) if you notice any descrepancies).
 The values indicated for Go are the ones that can be passed to a `GPConfig` struct.
 For Python some parameters have to be passed in the `fit` method.

+The most important parameter is called `flavor`.
+It determines what kind of model to use.
+It can take one of the following values:

+- `vanilla`: trains a single genetic programming instance.
+- `boosting`: trains a gradient boosting machine that uses genetic programming instances as weak learners.

 ### Genetic programming parameters

 | Name | CLI | Go | Python | Default value |